Should I Buy Life Insurance With a Long-Term Care Rider?

 Should I purchase a combo life insurance policy?

 However, there are some advantages to buying life insurance with an LTC rider.
 One main advantage is that premiums for a combo policy are locked in.
-With a stand-alone long-term care insurance plan, the provider may increase premiums yearly.
+With stand-alone long-term care insurance, the company may increase premiums yearly.

-For example, Genworth, one of the largest long-term care insurance providers, increases its policy premiums yearly by getting state regulatory approval.
-But with a combo life insurance plan, you are locked into a steady premium rate.
+For example, Genworth, one of the largest long-term care insurance companies, increases premiums yearly by getting state regulatory approval.
+But with a combo life insurance plan, you are locked into a steady rate.

 In addition, you are guaranteed a return on your premium.
-If you need long-term care, the premiums you've paid into the policy can be returned to you and used for care expenses.
-But even if you never need long-term care, your policy still works as normal life insurance, and pays a death benefit to your beneficiaries when you pass away.
+If you need long-term care, the premiums you've paid into the policy can be used for care expenses.
+But even if you never need long-term care, your policy still works as normal life insurance and pays a death benefit to your beneficiaries when you die.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.